Osoro254Alex/Hello-Microverse/README.md

-# Project: Hello World
+# Project: Hello Microverse

-> For the second milestone in building your portfolio website,
+> For the firtst milestone in building your hello microverse.
-> you will create the mobile website section where you will list your portfolio projects.

 > set up a new repository and prepare it for development using best practices (e.g. linters).
-> build the 3 sections of the mobile website using the template you chose in the previous step.

-> This project is about setting up a mobile version

 # Screenshot